Laserblast: Plot

-Meanwhile, Billy feels sick due to an unusual growth on his chest.
-At Kathy's urging, he visits Doctor Mellon (Roddy McDowall), who surgically removes a metallic disc from Billy's chest.
-He calls the police laboratory technician Mike London (Rick Walters) to arrange for the disc to be investigated.
+Billy eventually develops an unusual growth on his chest.
+At Kathy's urging, he visits Doctor Mellon, who surgically removes a metallic disc from Billy's sternum.
+He calls the police laboratory technician Mike London to arrange for the disc to be evaluated.
 However, later that night, a green-skinned and seemingly crazed Billy opens fire on Mellon's car, killing him in an explosion.
 The next day, Tony investigates the wreckage and recovers unusual material, which he brings to Mike London.
-After some experiments, Mike concludes it is an alien material and cannot be destroyed.
-Later that night, Billy, once again appearing deranged and grotesque, attacks and kills the two police deputies who harassed him earlier.
-Elsewhere, Billy and Kathy lay together outside next to Billy's van.
-While he is sleeping, Kathy discovers his alien pendant and puts it on Billy's chest, which turns his skin green and his eyes and teeth hideously deformed.
-Billy attacks the horrified Kathy, but she escapes.
+After some experiments, Mike concludes it is made of inorganic material not found on Earth.
+Later that night, Billy, once again appearing deranged and grotesque, attacks and kills the two sheriff deputies who harassed him earlier.

+Billy sleeps with Kathy next to his van.
+While he is sleeping, Kathy discovers the alien pendant and puts it on Billy's chest, which turns his skin green and deforms his face.
+Billy attacks Kathy, but she escapes.
 Billy goes on a rampage, shooting things at random with the laser cannon.
 A small airplane with law enforcement officials opens fire on Billy, but he destroys the plane.
-Next, he comes across Chuck and Froggy and kills them by destroying their new car with the cannon.
+Next, he kills Chuck and Froggy by destroying their new car with the cannon.
 Meanwhile, Tony Craig questions Colonel Farley and Kathy about Billy, while elsewhere the two aliens land on Earth and begin searching for Billy themselves.
-After killing a hippie (Michael Bryar) and stealing his van, Billy travels to a city block where he fires indiscriminately at his surroundings, screaming like an animal.
-Kathy and Tony arrive in their car and find Billy in an alley.
-Before they can speak to him, however, one of the aliens shoots him from atop one of the nearby buildings.
-Billy is killed, the laser cannon and the pendant are destroyed and the alien departs in the spacecraft.
-The film ends with Kathy crying over Billy's corpse as Tony looks on.
+After killing a hippie and stealing his van, Billy travels to an empty city block where he fires indiscriminately at his surroundings.
+Kathy and Tony arrive and find Billy in an alley, just as one of the aliens shoots Billy with an unknown ray from atop a nearby building.
+Billy is killed, the laser cannon and the pendant are destroyed, and the aliens depart in their spacecraft.
+Kathy cries over Billy's corpse as Tony looks on.